fbpx

 Hypnosis and the Brain: A Spiritual Perspective

-As Devin Terhune from King’s College London points out, hypnosis can range from inducing vivid visual hallucinations to modulating pain or even tweaking memory.
+Devin Terhune from King’s College London points out, hypnosis can range from inducing vivid visual hallucinations to modulating pain or even tweaking memory.
 Given these diverse experiences, it’s no wonder pinpointing a single brain region responsible is elusive.

-The default mode network, in particular, is quite interesting—it’s usually buzzing when we’re daydreaming or reflecting inwardly.
+The article indicates that the default mode network, in particular, is quite interesting as it’s usually active when we’re daydreaming or reflecting inwardly.

 Michael Lifshitz from McGill University explains that during hypnosis, the activity in this network diminishes.
 It’s almost as if the usual chatter of our minds quiets down, creating a serene space for new insights and experiences to flow in.

 In my practice, I utilize hypnosis primarily as a tool for integration rather than relaxation, unless a client requires additional resources before engaging in deeper therapeutic work.
 Typically, I incorporate hypnosis towards the end of a session.
 This approach allows clients to process and internalize the insights and emotional shifts they’ve experienced during our work together.